roblatour/YetAnotherTimer/README.md

 - Simple one touch use
 - Timer can be set to count up or down
 - Optional chime when the timer hits a target
+- Optional feature to disable touch input when the device is moving
-- Option lock screen override so screen doesn't go blank while the app is active
+- Optional auto-lock override so screen doesn't go blank while the app is active
 - Auto rotating screen
 - 45 languages are supported (English is the default)
-  -  Arabic, Bengali, Burmese (Myanmar), Chinese (Simplified, China), Chinese (Traditional, Taiwan), Czech, Danish, Danish, Dutch, **English**, Filipino, Finnish, Finnish, French, German, Greek, Gujarati, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Kannada, Korean, Malay, Malay (Arabic script, Jawi), Marathi, Norwegian, Norwegian, Persian (Farsi), Polish, Portuguese, Portuguese (Brazil), Punjabi, Romanian, Russian, Russian, Slovak, Spanish, Swahili, Swedish, Swedish (Sweden), Tamil, Telugu, Thai, Turkish, Turkish, Ukrainian, Ukrainian, Urdu, and Vietnamese
+  -  Arabic, Bengali, Burmese, Chinese, Czech, Danish, Dutch, **English**, Filipino, Finnish, French, German, Greek, Gujarati, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Kannada, Korean, Malay, Marathi, Norwegian, Persian, Polish, Portuguese, Punjabi, Romanian, Russian, Slovak, Spanish, Swahili, Swedish, Tamil, Telugu, Thai, Turkish, Ukrainian, Urdu, and Vietnamese.

 # Screenshots

 Below are some screenshots from the app.
 Thumbnails link to the full-size images stored in the `screenshots/` folder.